-- Studying according to a timetable develop as a habit.
+- Studying according to a timetable develops as a habit.
 It’s better if you develop this habit as early as possible.

 - Starting your day the same way can motivate you to study consistently, even when you don’t feel like studying.

-What if I am not able to follow a time table for JEE/NEET?
+What if I am not able to follow a time table for studies?

 Keep in mind that there is no one ideal timetable that suits all aspirants.
 Your study schedule can depend on many factors like – how much hours you spend in school and coaching?
-Do you like to study early morning or evening time is most comfortable?
+Do you like to study early morning or evening?
 It differs from person to person.